grantmacken/markup.co.nz/www/_posts/2014-01-20-creating-notes.md

 into the build.properties file.

 4. We call the following python script passing the md file as input.
-It will strip the front-matter out and post remaining content text to twitter.
+It will strip the front-matter out and post remaining content text to twitter

+        python
         import argparse
         import re
         import fileinput